-The Company was incorporated in Mauritius under the Mauritius Companies Act 2001 on 19 April 2010 as a private Company with liability limited by shares and held a Category 1 Global Business Licence issued by the Financial Services Commission.
-Since the Company has appointed a liquidator, the Global Business Licence has been surrendered to the Financial Services Commission on 19 February 2017.
+The Company was incorporated in Mauritius under the Mauritius Companies Act 2001 on 19 April 2010 as a private company with liability limited by shares and holds a Category 1 Global Business Licence issued by the Financial Services Commission.
 The Company's registered office is at IFS Court, Bank Street, TwentyEight, Cybercity, Ebene 72201, Mauritius.